Fixing a Hole: Touring Yellowstone and Grand Teton National Parks

 Perhaps because it has always been above water, exposed to the elements, the earth’s crust in Yellowstone is thinner than in other places.
 The heat of the earth’s interior is closer to the surface, which has resulted in a good deal of rambunctious volcanic activity.
 In fact, the whole area is one immense volcanic caldera, a super volcano that has blown its stack so violently over the past couple hundred millennia all that’s left is a thin layer of crust perforated with sulphurous vents allowing boiling steam to escape in geysers.

 The most noted geyser of all is Old Faithful, erupting faithfully every 90 minutes, sending a powerful jet of boiling steam high into the air.
 But throughout the Upper Geyser Basin steam vents burble and seethe, threatening to blow.
 Marianne and I toured the Upper Geyser Basin on rented bicycles and witnessed several impressive eruptions.
-Along the way we also saw colorful springs rendered in Day-Glo blues, greens and oranges created by the unique mineral content of the water.
+Along the way we also saw colorful springs rendered in Day-Glo hues created by the unique mineral content of the water.

 The Grand Prismatic Spring a few miles north at the Midway Geyser Basin is the largest hot spring in the park at 370-feet wide.
 Its steaming mists glow cerulean blue above golden sands streaked orange with mineral deposits, nature’s paintbrush.